Postal Facts - U.S. Postal Service

 bicycle delivery routes

-The Postal Service delivers mail by bicycle on 50 routes in Arizona and Florida -- reducing emissions, saving fuel and the carriers can ride a bike all day!
+The Postal Service delivers mail by bicycle on 50 routes in Arizona and Florida, reducing emissions and saving fuel.

 Sunny times ahead.
 The Postal Service has a solar power generation system consisting of more than 25,755 solar panels at its Los Angeles mail processing facility.
-This expands the Postal Service's use of alternative energy and makes the processing facility one of the largest buildings generating electricity through solar energy in the city.

 alternative fuel vehicles